Menu

 Humanities and Social Sciences in the Australian Curriculum (Version 9)

-The Humanities and Social Sciences (HaSS) learning area in the Australian Curriculum focuses on developing students' understanding of the world through four main subjects: History, Geography, Civics and Citizenship, and Economics and Business.
+The Humanities and Social Sciences (HASS) learning area in the Australian Curriculum focuses on developing students' understanding of the world through four main subjects: History, Geography, Civics and Citizenship, and Economics and Business.
 These subjects equip students with the knowledge, skills, and values to actively participate in and shape their communities and the broader world.

 Core Subjects in HaSS